Mathematics 101: Welcome to the Mathematics Major

 D – attempted

 Papers are due the week after the presentation.
-I will gladly look at papers before they are due to provide comments.
+I will gladly comment on papers before they are due.

 Feedback